Ten unconventional things that helped our family this year

 A book that helped:

-When the Naughty Step Makes Things Worse – Dr Naomi Fisher & Eliza Fricker
+When the Naughty Step Makes Things Worse by Dr Naomi Fisher and Eliza Fricker.

-It’s especially useful for kids who don’t respond well to pressure and punishment.
+It is especially useful for kids who do not respond well to pressure and punishment.

 Things that helped our system